drpicox/drpicox.github.io/_entries/talks/mvs-angular-mvc.md

   that covers most of possible usecases, and leverages in Angular capacities to simplify it.
-image:
-  src: /assets/images/mvs-architecture.jpg
+image: /assets/images/mvs-architecture.jpg
-  width: 739
+image_width: 739
-  height: 528
+image_height: 528

 ---